 Globalisation of the textile industry

 The next part of the gallery wall was easily my favourite.
 Initially, it gave me a good laugh just looking through the photos of people wearing silly slogan tees.
 Then, as I got closer, I realised it aimed to shed some light on a serious problem that plagues Haiti.
-Garments are mass produced in the Caribbean and shipped to the distribution centres of major American apparel companies.
+Garments are mass produced in Haiti and shipped to the distribution centres of major American apparel companies.
 When Americans donate their old clothes to thrift shops and charities, they end up in sorting warehouses.
 Anything that cannot be resold on the local market ends up back on the island.

 As a direct result of these back-and-forth shipments, we can see locals in distant provinces of Haiti sporting T-shirts with the dumbest slogans, too tacky even for souvenir shops in tourist hotspots.
 Not only is it very wasteful, but also detrimental to the economy, as it put many Haitian tailors out of work.

 When I entered the next room, my eyes were immediately drawn to a contour world map hanging on the wall.
 It was mostly blank, except for a couple of large dark patches.
 As I approached the map, I noticed that said patches were actually clumps of clothing labels that were ripped out and glued to the origin country of a given garment.
 I checked for familiar labels and soon spotted a couple of household names in the mix.
 How many can you recognise?